Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

-In an recent judgement, a federal judge in Madison ruled in the university’s favor ordering the Cupertino based company to pay $506 Million- double the amount the jury originally decided a couple years ago, to include ongoing royalties for Apple products sold with infringing patented technology.
+In a recent judgment, a federal judge in Madison ruled in the university’s favor ordering the Cupertino based company to pay $506 Million- double the amount the jury originally decided a couple of years ago, to include ongoing royalties for Apple products sold with infringing patented technology.

 Getting away with infringement is not an option anymore, no matter who’s patent your product overlaps with.